HuidaeCho/projpicker/docs/source/query_syntax.rst

 If the first word is ``postfix``, ProjPicker supports postfix logical operations using ``and``, ``or``, ``xor``, and ``not``.
-For example, the following command queries CRSs that completely contain 34.2348,-83.8677, but do not intersect with 0,0, which is useful to find local CRSs only.
+For example, the following command queries CRSs that completely contain 34.2348,-83.8677, but not 0,0:

 .. code-block:: shell

     projpicker postfix 34.2348,-83.8677 0,0 not and

+This command is useful to filter out global CRSs spatially.
 In an infix notation, it is equivalent to ``34.2348,-83.8677 and not 00``.
 Postfix notations may not be straightforward to understand and write, but they are simpler to implement and do not require parentheses.
 In a vertically long input, writing logical operations without parentheses seems to be a better choice.

-Let's say ``A``, ``B``, and ``C`` are the coordinates of cities A, B, and C, respectively.
+Let's take another example.
+Let ``A``, ``B``, and ``C`` be the coordinates of cities A, B, and C, respectively.
 This command finds CRSs that contain cities A or B, but not C (``(A or B) and not C`` in infix).

 .. code-block:: shell